API-Labels/etiketo/values/README.md

 # Etiketo API Value Types

-This is where Etiketo API value label types are being collected.
+This is where etiketo API value label types are being collected.